Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 1.1.
 Definition and concept of overtraining

-Simply put, overtraining occurs when you push your body beyond its limits without giving it enough time to rest and recover.
+Simply put, overtraining is when you push your body beyond its limits without giving it enough time to rest and recover.

 This can happen if you consistently train too hard, too often, or without proper nutrition and sleep.